lorenzo2beretta/Quadratic_Min-Cost_Flow/README.md

 # Quadratic_Min-Cost_Flow

-**This project is under development, please do not trust its content**
+**This project is under development, please do not trust its content.**

 This report is devoted to the project of "Computational Mathematics for learing and data analysis", prof. Frangioni and Poloni, UniPi 2018/19.